cbenge509/kaggle_facial_keypoints/README.md

 ## Performance

-This repo contains a solution for the [Kaggle Facial Keypoints Detection]([https://www.kaggle.com/c/facial-keypoints-detection](https://www.kaggle.com/c/facial-keypoints-detection)) challenge, achieving a best score of **~1.42 RMSE**, which is good for a 4th place position on the [now locked] private leaderboard:
+This solution achieves a best score of **~1.42 RMSE**, which is good for a 4th place position on the [now locked] private leaderboard:

 <img src="/images/top10.jpg" width="400"/>